nasa/cFS/CONTRIBUTING.md

 ###### Replace Branch

-This method had no chances of inadvertently overwriting other stuff.
+This method has no chances of inadvertently overwriting other stuff.

 1. Make a new branch with a new name at the current main:
 ```sh